 Every student at Carnegie Mellon chooses a specific major in one of the seven colleges and is required to minor in a college other than their major.
 This makes every student on campus have particular knowledge in their major and an often unrelated and multidisciplinary edge due to the minor requirement.
 CMU is an excellent school for students who know what they and you want before they get to college.

 1. Learn how Carnegie Mellon selects students and the factors that matter

 When it comes to admissions, you need to know how Carnegie Mellon does their thing.
 Thankfully, they give more details of their process here.
 Below are a few of the factors that matter:

 - Academic and Artistic Potential

 For these factors, Carnegie Mellon looks to see if the student they’re evaluating has academic prowess and artistic talent.
-They even admit that having these factors will play a significant role on how they’ll reach the decision for you which means you’ll need to academically strong and artistically substantial for them to consider you in their review.
+They even admit that having these factors will play a significant role in how they’ll decide for you, which means you’ll need to academically strong and artistically substantial for them to consider you in their review.